-Master of Medical Physics Degree Programme (SLQF Level 9)
+M.Sc.
+Programme in Medical Physics (Course work - SLQF Level 9)

-Master of Science (M.Sc.) in Medical Physics Degree Programme (SLQF Level 10)
+M.Sc.
+Programme in Medical Physics (Course work and Research - SLQF Level 10)

 1. INTRODUCTION

 Medical Physics is an ever-expanding field as a separate discipline.
 During the past two decades medical physics has undergone a tremendous evolution, progressing from a branch of science on the fringes of physics into an important mainstream discipline that can now be placed on equal footing with other more traditional branches of physics.